 - A. AHFA has identified specific compliance protocols in Section II I of this Addendum as automatic penalty point deduction items, which for the rest of this document will be referred to as point deduction items, when noncompliance is discovered. - B. AHFA expects, at a minimum, that each Ownership Entity and Management Company will develop a routine inspection process to ensure the items defined in Section II I are regularly inspected by their respective staff on an ongoing basis.
 The point deduction item categories address health and safety concerns, sanitary nature and habitable living conditions of each unit and Project.
 Since AHFA will generally provide up to a 15-day notice when scheduling compliance inspections, no cure period will be allowed for the point deduction items defined under Section II I. - C. An Ownership Entity or Management Company is required to notify AHFA immediately upon the occurrence of a disruption/discontinuation of any service/amenity, tenant events, or upon the occurrence of any property damage to the Project.
 Such notification is required to be in a report, in a form acceptable to AHFA, which details the circumstances as well as the plan of corrective action.
 The plan of corrective action must include both sufficient details of how the issue will be resolved and a deadline for resolution acceptable to AHFA.
 If the report is submitted immediately upon occurrence, AHFA initially will not deduct points.
 However, point deductions will be assessed against the Ownership Entity and Management Company (inclusive of owners and managers) if AHFA determines said report was not submitted timely or if the issue is not resolved by the deadline.
-If AHFA determines that the disruption/discontinuation of any service/amenity, tenant events, or the property damage is a result of deferred maintenance or negligence, appropriate point deductions will be assessed.

-- D. Inspections will be performed by AHFA, its designated representative, or other unrelated third party.
+If AHFA determines that the disruption/discontinuation of any service/amenity, tenant events, or the property damage is a result of deferred maintenance or negligence, appropriate point deductions will be assessed. - D. Inspections will be performed by AHFA, its designated representative, or other unrelated third party.
 At the conclusion of the onsite inspection, AHFA will provide a general verbal summary of the deficiencies identified during the inspection to the representatives of the Ownership entity and/or the Management Company who are present at that time.
-AHFA will provide a formal written notice regarding all applicable deficiencies and will specify the timeframe(s) in which the Ownership Entity will be required to cure all deficiencies. - E. Point deductions for late or nonsubmittal of an AOC or tenant data for 2025 applications will be assessed to the Ownership Entity for the 2026 Competitive Application Cycles, and such point deductions for 2026 applications will be assessed to the Ownership Entity for the 2027Competitive Application Cycles as follows:

-1 point will be deducted for each Project for which the Responsible Owner fails to enter required tenant data into AHFA DMS by 5:00p.m.
-CST the first business day of February of each year.

-1 point will be deducted for each Project for which the Responsible Owner fails to submit a correct and complete AOC to AHFA's Compliance department by 5:00 p.m.
-CST the first business day of March of each year.
+AHFA will provide a formal written notice regarding all applicable deficiencies and will specify the timeframe(s) in which the Ownership Entity will be required to cure all deficiencies. - E. Point deductions for late or nonsubmittal of an AOC or tenant data will be assessed to the Ownership Entity for the 2025 Competitive Application Cycle as follows: - 1.)
+1 point will be deducted for each Project for which the Responsible Owner fails to enter required tenant data into AHFA DMS by the first business day of February of each year. - 2.)
+1 point will be deducted for each Project for which the Responsible Owner fails to submit a correct and complete AOC to AHFA's Compliance department by the first business day of March of each year. - F. Points will not be deducted from a 2025 applicant's score until the total of all point deductions accumulated during 2024 (January 1 through December 31) exceeds 4 points.
+If an applicant's total of all point deductions is 5 points or more, then the total of all point